Pyxie00927/Chaudhuri_lab_website/research/index.md

 <div class="col-md-7 order-md-1 ">

-<p>In many physiological contexts, cells divide in mechanically confining viscoelastic microenvironments, where they are surrounded by neighboring cells and ECM.
+In many physiological contexts, cells divide in mechanically confining viscoelastic microenvironments, where they are surrounded by neighboring cells and ECM.
 Most of what is known about cell division is based on studies of cells dividing on 2D substrates, where they can simply release from the substrate and divide unrestricted.
 A mechanically confining microenvironment would be expected to restrict various morphological processes associated with cell cycle progression and cell division.
-We aim to uncover the how confinement impacts cell cycle progression, and how cells generate forces in order to divide in confining microenvironments.<p>
+We aim to uncover the how confinement impacts cell cycle progression, and how cells generate forces in order to divide in confining microenvironments.

-<p></strong>Relevant publications:</strong> 1.
+**Relevant publications:** 1.
 Nam and Chaudhuri, Mitotic cells generate protrusive extracellular forces to divide in three-dimensional microenvironments , Nature Physics (2018).2.
-Nam, et al. Cell cycle progression in confining microenvironments is regulated by a growth-responsive TRPV4-PI3K/Akt-p27Kip1 signaling axis, in press.<p>
+Nam, et al. Cell cycle progression in confining microenvironments is regulated by a growth-responsive TRPV4-PI3K/Akt-p27Kip1 signaling axis, in press.
 </div>

 <div class="col-md-3 order-md-2 align-self-center">